_ Home your visit our history museum collection restoration hangar educational activities museum news donations join us contacts & links

 _

-A 62d Airlift Wing C-17A from McChord Air Force Base banking over Washington State Cascades Mountains.
+A 62d Airlift Wing C-17A from McChord Air Force Base is pictured banking over Washington State Cascades Mountains.

 The C-17 Globemaster III is the newest, most flexible cargo aircraft to enter the airlift force.
 The C-17 is capable of rapid strategic delivery of troops and all types of cargo to main operating bases or directly to forward bases in the deployment area.
 The aircraft is also capable of performing tactical airlift and airdrop missions when required.
 The inherent flexibility and performance of the C-17 force improve the ability of the total airlift system to fulfill the worldwide air mobility requirements of the United States.
 The design of the aircraft allows it to operate through small, austere airfields.
 The C-17 can take off and land on runways as short as 3,000 feet (914 meters) and only 90 feet wide (27.4 meters).
 Even on such narrow runways, the C-17 can turn around using a three-point star turn and its backing capability.

 The Air Force originally programmed to buy a total of 120 C-17s, with the last one being delivered in November 2004.
 The fiscal 2000 budget funded an additional 14 C-17s to give AMC the ability to configure 14 existing C-17's for special operations duties replacing C-141 Special Operations Low Level (SOLL) II.
-Delivery of the original 120 C-17s occurred between 1992 and 2004 at Charleston AFB; McChord AFB, Wash., Altus AFB, Okla.; and at an Air National Guard unit in Jackson, Miss.
+Delivery of the original 120 C-17s occurred between 1992 and 2004 at Charleston AFB; McChord AFB, Altus AFB, and 172nd AW, Mississippi ANG.
 Basing of the additional 13 aircraft was accomplished at McGuire AFB, NJ between 2004 & 2005.

 During late 2000, Secretary of the Air Force F. Whitten Peters considered dealing the planned 2006 retirement of 63 ANG and AFRES C-141s to 2010.
-This delay would solve a shortage of "tails" since the C-141's were not being replaced one of one with C-17's.
-In other words 134 C-17s can only be in half as many places as 270 C-141s.
+This delay would solve a shortage of "tails" since the C-141's were not being replaced one of one with C-17's. (in other words 134 C-17s can only be in half as many locations as 270 C-141s).
 In 2002 Air Mobility Command officials released a long-range airlift plan called the Mobility Roadmap, which calls for up to 60 additional C-17's to eliminate shortfalls in airlift capability.
-Boeing responded by proposing a follow-on multiyear procurement under which 60 C-17s would be bought at a rate of 15 per year and $152 million per plane (in FY ‘99 dollars, the current average price is about $198 million in FY ‘99 dollars).
+Boeing (which merged with McDonnell Douglas in 1997) responded by proposing a follow-on multiyear procurement under which 60 C-17s would be bought at a rate of 15 per year and $152 million per plane (in FY ‘99 dollars, the current average price is about $198 million in FY ‘99 dollars).
 The additional aircraft would have extended range fuel tanks and a maximum gross takeoff weight of 615,000 pounds, compared to 585,000 pounds on current aircraft.

-The C-17 is operated by the Air Mobility Command at the 62nd Airlift Wing and 446th Airlift Wing at McChord AFB; 437th Airlift Wing and the 315th Airlift Wing (Associate Reserve), Charleston AFB, SC; the 305th Air Mobility Wing at McGuire AFB, NJ; the 172d Airlift Wing of the Mississippi ANG, and the 452d Air Mobility Wing of the AFRC based at March AFB, CA (in late 2005).
-C-17 training accomplished at Altus AFB, OK by the Air Education & Training Command's 97th Air Mobility Wing.
+Air Mobility Command - 62nd Airlift Wing and 446th Airlift Wing (Associate Reserve) at McChord AFB; 437th Airlift Wing and 315th Airlift Wing (Associate Reserve), Charleston AFB, SC; the 305th Air Mobility Wing at McGuire AFB, NJ, the 60th Air Mobility Wing and the 349th Air Mobility Wing (Associate Reserve) at Travis AFB, CA and the 436th Airlift Wing and 512th AW (Associate Reserve) at Dover AFB, DE.

 Boeing has actively marketed the C-17 to many European nations including Belgium, Britain, France and Spain.
 The UK's 1998 Strategic Defense Review identified a requirement for a strategic airlifter following the protracted procurement of the European airlifter, the Airbus A400M airlifter.
 The Short-Term Strategic Airlift (STSA) competition began in September of that year.
 The UK cancelled the competition in August 1999 recognizing that the C-17 met all of its demanding specifications.
 In May 2000 British Ministry of Defense announced that the RAF would lease four C-17s from Boeing for an initial seven years with an optional two year extension, with the option to buy the aircraft or return them to Boeing at the end of the lease.